automagisch/ratchet/README.md

 ```

 ### Setup
-Install all npm and bower dependencies:
+Install all npm and bower dependencies (bower will be ran automagically after npm install finished):
 ```
-$ npm run-script setup
+$ npm install
 ```

 ### Start